othermod/PSPi-Version-6/rpi/README.md

 1. Boot up your device with the Retropie SD card.
 2. When Retropie starts, press F4 to enter the command prompt.
 3. Connect a keyboard to the device.
-4. Run the command `bash /boot/install.sh` to set the drivers to load at bootup.
+4. Run the command `sudo bash /boot/install.sh` to set the drivers to load at bootup.

 ## Raspberry Pi OS